For information about other

 ALTER TABLE ...
 IMPORT PARTITION ...
 TABLESPACEon subpartitioned tables, both partition and subpartition table names are allowed.
 When a partition name is specified, subpartitions of that partition are included in the operation.

-In MySQL 5.6 or later, importing a tablespace file from another server works if both servers have GA (General Availability) status and their versions are within the same series.
-Otherwise, the file must have been created on the server into which it is imported.
+Importing a tablespace file from another MySQL server instance works if both instances have GA (General Availability) status and their versions are within the same series.
+Otherwise, the file must have been created on the same server instance into which it is imported.

 In replication scenarios,